Updated February 2022

 - How can I maintain a safe pregnancy during this time?

-There are many ways to protect yourself and those around you from the novel coronavirus.
+There are many ways to protect yourself and those around you from COVID-19.
 In fact, these recommendations are the same as those for the general public, including:

 - Can COVID-19 be passed from a pregnant woman to a fetus or newborn?

-- How will Coronavirus impact my delivery and hospital stay?
+- How will COVID impact my delivery and hospital stay?

 - Is Adoptions With Love still working with expectant/birth mothers at this time?

 As always, the dedicated team at Adoptions With Love continues to work with expectant/birth mothers.
 Especially during this time of uncertainty and fear, our loving staff is here to discuss any of the concerns and questions you may have about your pregnancy, birth, and adoption plan.
 We are always here for you, 24 hours a day and 7 days a week.
-A staff member will always be at the office, and we have many counselors working remotely who can also speak with you.
-If you need to meet us in-person, we can arrange a safe visit.
+Our staff is in the office, and we have many counselors working remotely who can also speak with you.
+If you need to meet us in person, we can arrange a safe visit.

 Call us anytime for support.
 We are here to listen.
-Reach out to us by phone at 1-800-722-7731, text us confidentially at 1-617-777-0722, or email us: email@example.com.
+Reach out to us by phone at 1-800-722-7731, text us confidentially at 1-617-777-0722, or contact us online.
 Let us guide you through your pregnancy and ease your mind during this coronavirus outbreak.